nabirS/nabirS/README.md

 - 👋 Hi, I’m @nabirS
 - 👀 I’m interested in Web Development and Blockchain
-- 🌱 I’m currently learning Web developing and Blockchain
+- 🌱 I’m currently learning Web development.
-- 💞️ I’m looking to collaborate on Blockchain field
+- 💞️ I’m looking to collaborate in the Data analyst field.
 - 📫 If you want to communicate with me, don't hesitate to throw me an email to nabirhossain15@gmail.com

 <!---